psycedelicAI/high-security-facility-concept/README.md

 The central idea behind this project is that security in a high-risk environment should not depend only on whether someone has formal access.

-It should also depend on factors such as:
+It should also depend on:

 - who the actor is
 - what role they hold